PulseAugur

 COVERAGE [1]

-1. arXiv cs.AI TIER_1 · Weipeng Jiang, Xiaoyu Zhang, Juan Zhai, Shiqing Ma, Chao Shen, Yang Liu ·
+1. arXiv cs.AI TIER_1 English(EN) · Weipeng Jiang, Xiaoyu Zhang, Juan Zhai, Shiqing Ma, Chao Shen, Yang Liu ·

 False Friends in the Shell: Unveiling the Emoticon Semantic Confusion in Large Language Models